 Normative time for completion of the Ph.D. degree requirements is fifteen quarters (5 years), although this is somewhat flexible, depending upon the specific research area and preferences of the faculty supervisor.
-Students are strongly encouraged to identify a faculty supervisor and begin laboratory research as soon as possible after arriving at UCR.
+Incoming students are strongly encouraged to participate in 2-3 laboratory rotations during the first 3 quarters of residence with the objective of choosing a Ph.D mentor by end of the Spring quarter of the first academic year.
 Most coursework and preparation for qualifying examinations is completed during the first two years, while maintaining research as the highest priority.
 The remaining 2-3 years are devoted to research and to the writing and defense of the dissertation, although students continue to participate in graduate seminars and may take additional coursework during this period.